apache/qpid-interop-test/docs/USERGUIDE.md

 `JMS_TEXTMESSAGE_TYPE` | Payload is a string. |

-The JMS Object message type is not currently supported for interoperability testing as it is depenedent on Java to serialize objects, and which non-Java clients cannot easily support.
+The JMS Object message type is not currently supported for interoperability testing as it is dependent on Java to serialize objects, and which non-Java clients cannot easily support.

 #### 6.4.6 jms-hdrs-props-test
 This test sends combinations of the JMS-defined user-settable message headers and user-defined message properties to a JMS message.

-In addition to the common options described above, the following options are availbe to this test:
+In addition to the common options described above, the following options are available to this test:

 Option | Description |
 -------|-------------|